 Born in Connecticut in the US, Sarah Labiner has now lived and been based in London for several years, where she studied at the Royal College of Music.
 Having grown up in the theatre, Sarah also has a strong foundation in ballet and dramatic training.
 Her bright, high coloratura is ideally suited for the high-lying roles of Zerbinetta, Blonde & Queen of the Night and it is in this repertoire that she feels very much “at home” vocally.
 Sarah also trained on the ENO Opera Works programme and appears with English National Opera over the coming seasons.

-Recent scenes performances include Zerbinetta Ariadne auf Naxos (standard version and original 1912 version), Sophie Der Rosenkavalier, and Poppea Agrippina with ENO Opera Works.
-Sarah has sung Adina L’elisir d’amore, Clarice Il mondo della luna, and Graduation Girl Street Scene with the A.J.
-Fletcher Opera Institute, Gasparina La canterina with the North Carolina School of the Arts, made appearances with Piedmont Opera, and covered the role of Sophie Wertherat the Grimeborn Festival in London.
-Other scenes performances include Amore Il ritorno d’Ulisse in patria, Despina Così fan tutte, and Flora The Turn of the Screw with the Royal College of Music, and Asteria Tamerlano, and Ilia Idomeneowith Canta in Italia.
+Sarah has recently returned from the US where she performed Zerbinetta Ariadne auf Naxos for the A. J. Fletcher Opera Insitute in North Carolina, she has also performed scenes as Zerbinetta in both the standard and original 1912 version of Ariadneas well as scenes as Sophie Der Rosenkavalier, and Poppea Agrippina with ENO Opera Works.
+Sarah has sung Adina L’Elisir d’Amore, Clarice Il Mondo della Luna, and Graduation Girl Street Scene with the A.J.
+Fletcher Opera Institute, Gasparina La Canterina with the North Carolina School of the Arts, made appearances with Piedmont Opera, and covered the role of Sophie Werther at the Grimeborn Festival in London.
+Other scenes performances include Amore Il Ritorno d’Ulisse in Patria, Despina Così fan tutte, and Flora The Turn of the Screw with the Royal College of Music, and Asteria Tamerlano, and Ilia Idomeneo with Canta in Italia.
 Performance venues include the London Coliseum, Bloomsbury Theatre, The Travellers Club, The Stevens Center, Fletcher Opera Theatre, and the Britten Theatre.

 As a concert soloist in the USA and UK, Sarah has performed the Brahms Requiem, Schubert Mass in G, Vivaldi Gloria, Fauré Requiem, Bernstein Mass, Mozart Exsultate Jubilate, Britten Rejoice in the Lamb, Handel Messiah, and Mozart Great Mass in C minor.
 Song repertoire in recital has included works by Strauss, Debussy, Fauré, Poulenc, Schubert, Wolf, Pasatieri, Argento, Rorem, and Meirion Williams.